Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

 -   Added `minecraft:crafting_table`
     -   Contains `crafting_tags` which determines which recipes are supported by tag.
     -   Contains `custom_description` which will be displayed in the UI instead of "Crafting Table".
+    -   Contains `grid_size` which determines how many slots across and down the crafting grid is.
+The only supported value is `3`.

 ## 1.17.30